agential-ai/agential/CONTRIBUTING.md

 make auto_lint
 ```

-Again, this command will execute the pre-made `auto-lint` target in the Makefile.
-Similar to the previous target `lint`, the makefile will run `black` to format your Python code in the `discussion-agents` and `tests` directories, and then use `ruff` to lint through those directories as well.
+This command will execute the pre-made `auto-lint` target in the Makefile.
+This command automatically formats your code with `black` and `ruff`.

 Finally, run this command: